NYPD chief gives thumbs up to Games security

 Last year, Britain suffered its worst rioting in decades and there have been high-profile anti-capitalist protests in London, some inspired by New York’s Occupy Wall Street moment.

-Kelly said he had discussed the riots with his London counterparts and it was an issue that they had factored in, with plans for a rapid mobilization to deal with any unexpected events.
+Kelly said he had discussed the riots with his London counterparts and it was an issue that they had factored in, with plans for a rapid mobilisation to deal with any unexpected events.

 “Will there be demonstrations, will there be protests of some sort?
 Sure.
 That’s a given in this day and age.
 It’s something that happens in New York and London literally everyday,” Kelly said.